trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

       </EmailAddresses>
       <ParentPackage value=""/>
     </Package>
+    ...
   </PackageDependencies>

-This XML file contains the names, directories, and testing groups (``type``), the CDash email address and all of the SE package and TPL dependencies.
+This XML file contains the names, directories, testing groups (``type``), CDash email address, and all of the SE package and TPL dependencies for every SE package in the TriBITS project.
 There are several python tools under ``tribits/python/`` that read in this file and use the created data-structure for various tasks.
-A TriBITS project configure can create this file as a byproduct (see ???), or the CMake -P script ``TribitsDumpDepsXmlScript.cmake`` can be used to create this file on the fly without having to configure a TriBITS project.
+A TriBITS project configure can create this file as a byproduct (see ???), or the CMake -P script ``TribitsDumpDepsXmlScript.cmake`` can be used to create this file on the fly without having to configure a TriBITS project (see the ``checkin-test.out`` log file generated by `checkin-test.py`_ for an example of how to run this script to generate the ``<Project>Dependencies.xml`` file).

+..
+ToDo: Edited and spell-checked up to here on 4/25/2014!

 TriBITS Automated Testing